AI-Hypercomputer/xpk/README.md

 Creating Filestore storage and attaching it to workload can be achieved in two steps:

 * Create a simple Storage, that attaches existing filestore instance to your workloads.
+User must specify `--type=gcpfilestore`.

     ```shell
     python3 xpk.py storage create fs-storage-attach --project=$PROJECT